The QuickBooks Hangover: The New Generation Just Discovered What the Old Pros Always Knew.

 - General Ledger – Financial reporting, Profit & Loss and Balance Sheet

-If he wanted to scale, the job costing and financial statements had to be accurate, accountable, and owned by accounting.
-And for that to happen, the job costing had to live inside the accounting system, not scattered across:
+If he wanted to scale, the job costing and financial statements had to be accurate, accountable, and owned by accounting – which meant And for that to happen, the job costing had to live inside the accounting system, not scattered across:

 - Excel